 - 1 tablespoon Olive oil

-- 220 g Tender Stem Broccoli or normal broccoli, trimmed and chopped into large chunks
+- 220 g Tender stem broccoli Trimmed and chopped into large chunks | See notes

-- 150 g Petit Pois frozen peas
+- 150 g Petit pois frozen peas

-- Salt and pepper.
+- Salt and pepper

 - Heat the oil in a frying pan.

 - Add the broccoli and fry for 5 minutes until softened.

 - Add the peas and fry for a further 3 or 4 minutes until warmed through.